Analyzing Feed-Forward Blocks in Transformers through the Lens of Attention Maps: Conclusions and future work

 \section{Conclusions and future work}

 We have analyzed the FF blocks w.r.t. input contextualization through the lens of a refined attention map by leveraging the existing norm-based analysis and the integrated gradient method having an ideal property---completeness.
 Our experiments using masked- and causal-language models have shown that FFs indeed modify the input contextualization by amplifying specific types of linguistic compositions (e.g., subword pairs forming one word).
 We have also found that FF and its surrounding components tend to cancel out each other's contextualization effects and clarified their mechanism, implying the redundancy of the processing within the Transformer layer.
-Applying our analysis to other model variants, such as OPT~\citep{zhang2022opt} and LLaMA~\citep{touvron2023llama,touvron2023llama2}) families or LMs with FF-based adapters, will be our future work.
+Applying our analysis to other model variants, such as Mistral~\citep[model with local attention,][]{jiang2023mistral} and Mixtral~\citep[model with mixture of experts,][]{jiang2024mixtral} will be our future work.
 In addition, focusing on inter-layer contextualization dynamics could also be fascinating future directions.